jbaudanza/project-packets/hello_world.md

   "version": "1.0",
 ```

-The end of each line in the manifest file needs to end with a comma.
+The end of each definition in the manifest file needs to end with a comma.
 Notice that I forgot a comma on line 2.
 This is the cause of the error, even though Chrome is reporting the error on line 3.

 ### Slimtext warning